Do I need a referral?

 What payment methods do you have?

-Please note, we require all fees to be paid on the day of the consultation, and I will provide you with relevant invoices to claim back your rebate with Medicare App or online.
+Please note, we require all full fees to be paid on the day of the consultation, and I will provide you with relevant invoices to claim back your rebate with Medicare App or online after the consultation.

 I have private health insurance for 'extras'.
 Can I bring my card to claim?

 Yes, of course.
-You need your physical card on the day of the consultation to claim, or if you forget I can email you a receipt to claim back in your own time.
+You need your physical card on the day of the consultation to claim, or if you forget I can email you a receipt to claim back directly with your insurer.
 Some private health insurance cards are now being added to your Smartphone wallet.
 Please check directly with your fund.

 What is your cancellation policy?